 I plan to use this website to...

-1.Share what I LEARN about Global Education and Culturally Responsive Classrooms from my Fulbright experience and professional learning
+1.Share what I LEARN about Civics Education and Culturally Responsive Classrooms from my Fulbright & professional learning within NYC Public Schools

-2.Demonstrate a Cagebusting Classroom based on what I TEACH highlighting my students’ projects, civic engagement, service learning and personal finance skills
+2.Model a Cagebusting Classroom by showcasing what I TEACH and my students’ civic engagement & financial skills

-3.Blog about my TRAVEL experiences teaching and learning abroad
+3.Blog about my TRAVEL experiences teaching & learning abroad

-4.STUDY how educators approach civic engagement around the world
+4.STUDY how educators approach civic engagement & politics around the world

-5.MEMORIALIZE the rich history of Public Schools and elevate unique artifacts as relevant teaching and learning tools
+5.MEMORIALIZE the rich history of Public Schools and identify artifacts connected to school as relevant teaching tools

-6.ELEVATE my students' activism and sustainability work around improving access to environmentally friendly, lead free, drinking water
+6.ELEVATE my students' activism around access to lead free, sustainable drinking water

 7.CONNECT with me online and follow what my students and I are working on in class.